Thangakani04/Thangakani04/README.md

    **Academic Projects:**

-    🔹 **Stress Modeling and Prediction using Support Vector Machine Algorithm** **Technologies**: Python, Machine Learning
+    🔹 **Stress Modeling and Prediction using Support Vector Machine Algorithm** :
+        **Technologies**: Python, Machine Learning
-        **Description:** Developed a system to predict stress levels using Support Vector Machine.
+        **Description**: Developed a system to predict stress levels using Support Vector Machine.
 Based on predictions, personalized suggestions were provided to help individuals manage stress — especially useful for those dealing with emotional and mental health issues.
 (Final Year Project)

-   🔹 **Ancient Flavours – Recipe Book Website**
+   🔹 **Ancient Flavours – Recipe Book Website** :
         **Technologies**: PHP, HTML, CSS
-        **Description:** Built a website to promote traditional, home-cooked meals and educate users on their health benefits for the body and mind.
+        **Description**: Built a website to promote traditional, home-cooked meals and educate users on their health benefits for the body and mind.
 (Pre-Final Year Project).

 - **HSC:** DMNS Sivanthi Aditanar Higher Secondary School (2017) with 93%.